emqx/blog/en/202606/iot-protocols-mqtt-coap-lwm2m.md

 ## 3. NB-IoT

-NB-IoT is a novel cellular technology developed by the 3GPP standardization organization.
-It is a type of Low Power Wide Area (LPWA) IoT connectivity, primarily designed for connecting terminals with limited bandwidth resources.
+NB-IoT is a Low Power Wide Area (LPWA) cellular technology standardized by 3GPP, primarily designed for connecting devices with limited bandwidth and power resources.
 This technology enables these terminals to collect and exchange data with fewer resources than other technologies, such as GPRS, 3G, and LTE.

 NB-IoT developed rapidly from 2017 to 2018, and many operators around the world have achieved commercial deployment.
 The low cost, low power consumption, and wide coverage of NB-IoT enable users to implement new scenarios and new applications that traditional cellular networks cannot support.

-On July 9, 2020, 3GPP announced the freezing of 5G R16 standard, and NB-IoT was formally incorporated into 5G standard, becoming the core technology of 5G mMTC mass IoT connection scenario.
+NB-IoT was introduced in 3GPP Release 13 and has continued to evolve as part of the 3GPP standards ecosystem for massive IoT connectivity.

 - A low-power "sleep" mode (PSM and eDRX) is introduced.
 - The communication quality requirement is reduced, and the terminal design is simplified (half duplex mode, protocol stack simplification, etc.).
 - Two function optimization modes (CP mode and UP mode) are used to simplify the process and reduce the interaction between the terminal and the network.
-- It has ultra-low coverage, covering an enhanced 20dB over GPRS, which is three times the coverage of GPRS.
+- It provides enhanced coverage compared with traditional cellular technologies, helping devices maintain connectivity in indoor and hard-to-reach environments.

 Currently, NB-IoT has reached a milestone of connecting hundreds of millions of devices.
 With the global operators constructing commercial NB-IoT 5G network and providing full coverage, NB-IoT is expected to expand further in various fields such as smart homes, smart agriculture, industrial manufacturing, energy meter, fire and smoke sensing, logistics tracking, financial payment, and many others.

 ## 4. LoRa

-LoRa Protocol(named from the abbreviation of "Long Range") is a standard protocol for low power, long-range, and wireless WAN (wide area networks).
+LoRa, short for "Long Range," is a low-power, long-range wireless modulation technology, while LoRaWAN is a networking protocol built on top of LoRa.

-Compared with other wireless communication protocols (such as ZigBee, Bluetooth, and WIFI), LoRa is characterized by longer propagation distances under the same power consumption, realizing the unification of low power consumption and long distance.
-It is 3-5 times larger than traditional radio frequency communication under the same power consumption.
+Compared with short-range wireless technologies such as Zigbee and Bluetooth, LoRa is designed to provide long-range communication while maintaining low power consumption, making it well suited to battery-powered IoT devices deployed over large areas.

-LoRa has a variety of wireless technologies in IoT applications, which can be either LAN or WAN.
-The LoRa network comprises four parts: terminal (built-in LoRa module), gateway (or base station), server, and Cloud.
+LoRa and LoRaWAN are widely used in low-power wide-area IoT applications.
+A typical LoRaWAN network consists of four main components: end devices, gateways, a network server, and application services.

 The data transmission rate of LoRaWAN ranges from 0.3 kbps to 37.5 kbps.
 In order to maximize the battery life of the terminal equipment and the whole network capacity, the LoRaWAN network server controls the data transmission rate and the radio frequency output power of each terminal device through an ADR (Adaptive Data Rate) scheme.